Duvall Foundation for the Arts is a 501c3 organization.

 Develop a sustainable center for the advancement of the arts.
 The center will serve as a community gathering place for all age groups and cultivate the ongoing development of the artistic center of our community, and provide a place for public entertainment, cultural events, and other community activities.
 The barn will be a living link to our history and agriculture.
 It will also serve as an economic and cultural stimulant for Duvall and the Snoqualmie Valley.

-Statement for Development of the Community Arts Center:
+Statement for Development of the Duvall Cultural & Performing Arts Center:

 The Duvall Foundation for the Arts will partner with Westcott Homes, the City of Duvall, and other key stakeholders to develop the center.
 Some of the design criteria are creation of a rural feeling around the barn, open loft space with wood acoustics inside the barn, and use of existing materials to the extent practical.
 Space design considerations are for the art events and performance activities as well as for other community events that are envisioned.
 In addition, design elements will support revenue-generating events.
 During development of the barn, safety, cost, code compliance, and schedule will also be drivers.

-To join our Community Arts Center volunteer group, please send an e-mail or fill out our Barn Volunteer Form.
+To join our Duvall Cultural & Performing Arts Center volunteer group, please send an e-mail or fill out our Volunteer Form.

 We will be posting progress reports on this page as the project moves along.
 Please stay tuned!